symbol/symbol-docs/source/api.rst

 .. ghreference:: nemtech/symbol-openapi
     :folder:

-See the :doc:`Product Compatiblity Matrix <../compatibility>` to consult the compatibility between the specification and other packages.
+To check the compatibility between the API specification and the REST Gateway implementation, see :doc:`Product Compatibility Matrix <../compatibility>`.

 Response codes
 ==============